IRReza/hexcrafters-handbook/README.md

 ## Features Behind the Scenes
 - Error catching and error reporting
-- Implemented a server API (just for this website) to convienently access data, provide scalability and versioning, and keep keys and database info secure
 - Using Angluar JS and Bootstrap frameworks
-- Clean and documented code
 - AJAX loading, single-page design, and clean URLs
-- My best attempt at good-practices OOP code
+- My best attempt at good-practices OOP, clean and documented code

 ## What Happens When Someone Uses the Site? (for those interested)
 - Page loads and a user can choose thier region and enter their summoner name